 Ask smokers to smoke outside and a good distance away from the building.
 Have a sturdy deep ashtray outside for discarded cigarettes.

-To learn more about fire prevention and fire safety, why not attend a Fire Warden course with 3B training.
-To find out more about the course or to view our upcoming course dates click here.
+To learn more about fire prevention and fire safety, why not attend a Fire Warden course with 3B Training.
+You can also find out more about the course here.